Marie Antoinette: Louis XVI's trial and execution

-Marie Antoinette in the Temple
+Imprisonment

 The former queen, now called "Widow Capet", plunged into deep mourning.
-She still hoped her son Louis-Charles, whom the exiled Comte de Provence, Louis XVI's brother, had recognized as Louis XVI's successor, would one day rule France.
+She still hoped her son Louis-Charles, whom the exiled Count of Provence, Louis XVI's brother, had recognized as Louis XVI's successor, would one day rule France.
 The royalists and the refractory clergy, including those preparing the insurrection in Vendée, supported Marie Antoinette and the return to the monarchy.
-Throughout her imprisonment and up to her execution, Marie Antoinette could count on the sympathy of conservative factions and social-religious groups which had turned against the Revolution, and also on wealthy individuals ready to bribe republican officials to facilitate her escape; these plots all failed.
-While imprisoned in the Tower of the Temple, Marie Antoinette, her children and Élisabeth were insulted, some of the guards going as far as blowing smoke in the former queen's face.
-Strict security measures were taken to assure that Marie Antoinette was not able to communicate with the outside world.
-Despite these measures, several of her guards were open to bribery and a line of communication was kept with the outside world.
+Throughout her imprisonment and up to her execution, Marie Antoinette could count on the sympathy of conservative factions and social-religious groups which had turned against the revolution, and also on wealthy individuals ready to bribe republican officials to facilitate her escape.
+These plots all failed.
+While imprisoned in the Tower of the Temple, Marie Antoinette, her children and Élisabeth were insulted, some of the guards going as far as blowing smoke in her face.
+Strict security measures were taken to assure that she was not able to communicate with the outside world.
+Despite these measures, several of her guards were open to bribery, and a line of communication was kept with the outside world.

 After Louis's execution, Marie Antoinette's fate became a central question of the National Convention.
 While some advocated her death, others proposed exchanging her for French prisoners of war or for a ransom from the Holy Roman Emperor.
 Thomas Paine advocated exile to America.
-In April 1793, during the Reign of Terror, a Committee of Public Safety, dominated by Robespierre, was formed, and men such as Jacques Hébert began to call for Marie Antoinette's trial.
+In April 1793, during the Reign of Terror, a Committee of Public Safety, dominated by Maximilien Robespierre, was formed, and men such as Jacques Hébert began to call for Marie Antoinette's trial.
 By the end of May, the Girondins had been chased from power.
 Calls were also made to "retrain" the eight-year-old Louis XVII, to make him pliant to revolutionary ideas.
 To carry this out, Louis Charles was separated from his mother on 3 July after a struggle during which his mother fought in vain to retain her son, who was handed over to Antoine Simon, a cobbler and representative of the Paris Commune.
-Until her removal from the Temple, Marie Antoinette spent hours trying to catch a glimpse of her son, who, within weeks, had been made to turn against her, accusing his mother of wrongdoing.
+Until her removal from the Temple, she spent hours trying to catch a glimpse of her son, who within weeks had been made to turn against her, accusing his mother of wrongdoing.